josh-feinstein/responsive-checkout/README.md

 * CSS

 #### Please Note Limitations
-##### This is a solely a tech demonstration.
+##### This application is solely a tech demonstration.
 As such, this app has some limitations.<br />They include, but are not limited to the following:

 * The Cart does not persist on refresh.
 * None of the form fields are required.
 We can assume they would be required and validated in production.